Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 And that brings us to the personalities who have shaped Murnau ...

-Literary and political traces were also left behind in Murnau: The writer Ödön von Horváth lived and worked mainly here between 1924 and 1933.
-Dr. Leopold Huber, a teacher and local politician, resisted National Socialism and served Horváth as a role model for the first-person narrator in „Youth without God“.
+Literary and political history also left its mark here: Writer Ödön von Horváth lived and worked primarily in Murnau between 1924 and 1933.
+Dr. Leopold Huber, teacher and local politician, resisted National Socialism and served as the model for the first-person narrator in Horváth’s novel Youth without God.

-Finally, the James Loeb and his wife Marie Antonie were patrons and benefactors for Murnau - among other things, the construction of the hospital, which opened in 1932, can be traced back to their work.
+Finally, James Loeb and his wife Marie Antonie were patrons and benefactors for Murnau - among other things, the construction of the hospital, which opened in 1932, can be traced back to their work.

-Many buildings in Murnau tell a story, even if there are hardly any very old structures.
-Several major fires have changed the town time and again.
 Until 1803, Murnau was also the southernmost market between Munich and Scharnitz, as the Werdenfelser Land was under the jurisdiction of the diocese of Freising.
 This special location is reflected, among other things, in the eventful history of the Murnau Castle which is still comprehensible today.

-The Blue Rider - briefly explained
+The Blue Rider – Explained Briefly

-Murnau played a special role because central works were created here and Kandinsky and Münter lived and worked together for several years.
 The artists were united by their interest in new forms of expression, in color as an independent creative medium and in a spiritual dimension of art.
 The group got its name from the almanac „Der Blaue Reiter“, which Wassily Kandinsky and Franz Marc published for the first time in 1912 and which is regarded as the programmatic manifesto of their ideas.

-Many people associate Murnau with art and the „Blue Rider“ - what should visitors definitely know about it?
+Many people associate Murnau with art and the „Blue Rider“.
+What should visitors definitely know about it?

 While many of us are familiar with Der Blaue Reiter from art lessons and it has a firm place in the history of art in Western Europe, this artists' association is by no means universally known internationally.
 However, what all visitors notice regardless of this is the special light of the landscape around Murnau - and the multitude of motifs that continue to inspire artistic work to this day.